 Keep employees excited about a self-service culture by cultivating a campaign and infrastructure with them in mind.
 A few easy checks will ensure you’re doing just that.

-- a.
-Are you including hands-on classroom training on new applications, with skills verification and proficiency checks?
+- Are you including hands-on classroom training on new applications, with skills verification and proficiency checks?

-- c.
-Are your call center goals aligned with the move to self-service?
+- Are your contact center goals aligned with the move to self-service?

-- d.
-How are you rewarding and recognizing employees for use and promotion of self-service channels?
+- How are you rewarding and recognizing employees for use and promotion of self-service channels?